Change of plans for Riverwalk improvements funds

 “They went out for bids and it came back. like eight point three million, a lot higher then we thought so we need a little over a million dollars at Brigham to make it a go,” said Mayor Pro-Tem Bobby Williams.

-Commissioners have Rescue Act funds available for Recreation but the list of needs is growing longer in Augusta George Eskola WJBF NewsChannel 6.
+Commissioners have Rescue Act funds available for Recreation but the list of needs is growing longer.